CindyLiu77/Large-Margin-Deep-Networks-for-Robust-Classification/README.md

 | `--vectorize` | Use vectorized implementation for margin loss | `False` |
 | `--verbose` | Enable detailed timing information | `False` |

-*Note: for MNIST the layers range from 0-5, and for CIFAR the layers range [].
+*Note: for MNIST the layers range from 0-5 inclusive, and for CIFAR the layers range [].
 OMit spaces when specifying multiple layers using the `--layers` flag

 ## Example Commands